mostly-coherent/Helpful-Prompts/Debug.md

 ## Scope

-Analyze the ENTIRE codebase to identify:
+Analyze the codebase to identify:

 ### 1. Bugs & Issues (Critical Priority)
 - Runtime errors and unhandled exceptions